Recruiting | 5Min Read

 10. What are your salary expectations?

 Letting your future employer know about your salary requirements can be tricky as you do not want to pitch too high or too low.
 This depends on the industry, position, work experience, prior salary history.
-So, it's better to do some research on job boards where you can find a range of income for similar job positions based on skills, education qualification, experience, etc. Based on this, pitch your salary requirement, but make sure that the interviewer knows that you are flexible and you are negotiating according to your skill value.
+So, it's better to do some research on job boards where you can find a range of income for similar job positions based on skills, education qualifications, experience, etc. Based on this, pitch your salary requirement, but make sure that the interviewer knows that you are flexible and that you negotiate according to your skill value.
 Make a point that says you are negotiable and would agree upon industry standards.

 11. Do you have any questions for me?